computed-axial-lithography/CAL-software-Matlab/README.txt

 -The pcshow function used in voxelize_target.m and optimize_projections.m is part of the Matlab Computer Vision Toolbox (https://www.mathworks.com/help/vision/index.html).
 If pcshow is chosen as the volume viewer by setting “params.vol_viewer” to “pcshow” this toolbox must be installed.

--The volviewer function used in voxelize_target.m and optimize_projections.m is part of the Matlab Image Processing Toolbox (https://www.mathworks.com/help/images/index.html).
+-The volshow function used in voxelize_target.m and optimize_projections.m is part of the Matlab Image Processing Toolbox (https://www.mathworks.com/help/images/index.html).
 If volshow is chosen as the volume viewer by setting “params.vol_viewer” to “volshow” this toolbox must be installed.

 -The calibration intensity curve included in the repository (intensity_sorted.mat) is that of the Lightcrafter PRO4500 405nm projector that is used in our lab.